 An impact of Asian clams at Lake Tahoe is the correlated enhanced metaphyton growth.
 Metaphyton are unattached drifting patches of green filamentous algae.
 Metaphyton were observed at Sand Harbor State Park during the surveys.
-While the extent is still relatively small, numerous metaphyton patches up to 2 ft. in diameter were observed over the highest clam densities in the area.
+While the extent is still relatively small, numerous metaphyton patches up to 2 feet in diameter were observed over the highest clam densities in the area.
 An unregulated expansion of the existing clam population would be expected to lead to heavier metaphyton mats over larger areas of Sand Harbor in future years.
-The potential and the timing for these mats to create nuisance algae on beaches is unknown.
+The timing of and the potential for these mats to create nuisance algae on beaches is unknown.